mmolimar/kafka-connect-fs/docs/source/faq.rst

 If during the previous executions the records were sent successfully to Kafka, their offsets were sent too.
 Then, when executing the policy again, it retrieves the offset and seeks the file.
-If this didn't happen, it's possible that the offset is not committed yet and, consequently, the offset retrieved is non-existent or too old.
+If this didn't happen, it's possible that the offset was not committed yet and, consequently, the offset retrieved is non-existent or too old.

 Have a look when the offsets are committed in Kafka and/or try to execute the